alf-faren/Delirium_Data/README.md

 ![6](/images/6.png)![7](/images/7.png)

 From the plots, we can determine that most players die from the range of levels 93 to 97.
+This could be due to a multiple of reasons, such as riskier playstyle or even the greediness of going faster to reach level 100.

 ## Deaths by base class and ascendancy

 ![8](/images/8.png) ![10](/images/10.png)

+Even though the Guardian is the most played class, Gladiators have a higher death rate than them.

 # Conclusion